Support for Projects Targeting New Funding from Outside Iowa:

 The Iowa Energy Center has three competitive grant programs to help Iowa organizations be more successful in attracting external funding that supports projects related to energy research, development, demonstration, deployment, education, and workforce development.
-In this way, the Energy Center expects to leverage its resources to have a more significant impact on the environmental, social, and economic well-being of Iowans.
+Through the planning, opportunity and matching grant programs, the Energy Center expects to leverage its resources to have a more significant impact on the environmental, social, and economic well-being of Iowans.

 When Iowa organizations give thought to external funding opportunities being offered by industry, government agencies, non-government organizations, international agencies, or other sponsors, the Iowa Energy Center can assist in three ways.
 First, our planning grants will provide funding for activities specifically aimed at bringing potential partners together to strategize, plan, or execute a response to a known or likely external funding opportunity.
 Those activities could include travel to gather prospective team members or to meet with sponsors; focused strategy, planning, and proposal-writing workshops; and workshop facilitation.